-Upon a request for service buyback, the Retirement System's Board determines the cost of the requested service buyback, which amount includes the contributions the member would have been required to make plus buyback interest, and provide a written statement to the member.
+Upon a request for service buyback, the Retirement System's Board determines the cost of the requested service buyback, an amount which includes the contributions the member would have been required to make plus buyback interest, and provide a written statement to the member.
 The member must pay all amounts related to the service buyback in one lump sum.